GiuliaMontani/density-based-ensemble-model/README.md

 pip install numpy matplotlib
 ```

-The pyhton scripts is used only to visualize the example of a Dirichlet distribution on a two dimensional simplex.
+The pyhton scripts are used only to visualize the example of a Dirichlet distribution on a two dimensional simplex.

 ### Requirements to run Matlab script